cies/kubuntu-setup/kde/README.md

 * As an SSDM "Startup and Shutdown" background in "System Settings" (see next section)
 * And in "Desktop Behavior > Screen Locking" in "System Settings" (see next section)

+Now get rid of the hamburger menu in the top right of the desktop.
+Right click the desktop and select "Configure Desktop..." > Tweaks > DONT Show the desktop toolbox.

 ## System Settings